withinJoel/TechForDummies/Electron/Create an App using Electron.md

   }
 }
 ```

-10. Once all the testing is over, It's now time to extract the app (`npm start` to test the program)
-11. enter the above and the below command in the cmd in the same location where the `main.js` is present.
+* Test the App: Run npm start to test the app.
-`npm install -g electron-packager electron-builder`
+* Install required packages: npm install -g electron-packager electron-builder
-12. Then type `npm run package` in the cmd.
+* Run npm run package to create a package.
-13. to create a package install inno setup from this site.
+## Additional (If you want to create a setup for Windows)
-14. And create a `run.iss` file outside the folder that you want to compress and make a setup.
+* Create a Setup:
+* Install Inno Setup.
+* Create a run.iss file with the following content:
 ```
 [Setup]
 AppName=Elsa